Blockstudio's price is set to rise to 199€ on November 1st. Purchase now to secure the current rate.

 When inside the editor, the CDN url will still be used (Blockstudio is using esm.sh) when previewing and working on the block.

 There you go!
-The world of NPM at your fingertips without the boring boilerplate of setting up bundlers and other tools.
+The world of NPM is at your fingertips without the boring boilerplate of setting up bundlers and other tools.
 If you are concerned about performance due to not having a single JS bundle, this article is worth a read.

 Since the use of ES modules using the above syntax is completely opt-in, there is no need to activate this feature, it is enabled by default.